usnistgov/IrradInterPy/README.md

 The environment file, `IrradInterPy.yaml` will specifiy all required libraries for use of the interpolation functions and GUI.

+**Note:** older versions of these libraries and Python may work, but are untested.

 There are two ways to use IrradInterPy: [with the GUI](#LaunchGUI), or [directly with functions library](#UseLibrary)

 ### How to launch GUI <a class="anchor" id=LaunchGUI></a>